divilla/ethproxy/README.md

 Try the URL `http://localhost:8080/healthcheck` in a browser, and you should see something like `"OK v1.0.0"` displayed.

-Heavy load testing is prepared via `Apache ab` that can be downloaded at [Postman](https://www.getpostman.com/)), you may try the following more complex scenarios:
+Heavy load testing is done via `Apache ab` that can be downloaded:

 ```shell
 # Ubuntu / Debian